 - Cape Seasonings: Available in many local shops.
 See website.
 All natural locally produced seasonings and snacks.

-- Old World Breads: Old World Breads is an artisan bread bakery baking handmade bread steeped in old world tradition.
+- Old World Breads: Lewes.
+Old World Breads is an artisan bread bakery baking handmade bread steeped in old world tradition.
 Proudly serving local farmers markets and local eateries, we focus on handcrafted, all natural breads made without preservatives or enhancers.
 We are dedicated to using the fruits and vegetables of our farmer's market neighbors in our products whenever possible.

 - Hopkins Henlopen Homestead: Local honey.

 - Rehoboth Bay Oyster Co.: Fresh, local oysters.